- 1 large leek

 - 75g butter

 3. Scoop the veg out of the pan onto a plate.
-Add another ½ tbsp oil to the pan with the mutton.
+Add another ½ tbsp oil to the pan then the mutton.
 Fry for 10 mins, stirring often to break up any lumps, till the mince has browned nicely.

 4. Put a large pan of salted water on to boil.
 Heat your oven to 200°C/Fan 180°C/Gas 6.

 5. Return the veg to the pan.
 Add the bay, thyme, tomato purée, Worcester sauce and hot stock.
-Cover, bring to the boil then turn the heat down to medium low and simmer for 30 mins till the sauce is thick.
+Cover, bring to the boil, then turn the heat down to medium-low and simmer for 30 mins till the sauce is thick.